miracleflame/VTMB-Unofficial-Patch-by-Wesp/vtmbup-readme.txt

 Version Changelog:
 ------------------

-v9.8                                                     20.04.2017
+v9.8                                                     25.04.2017
 ----
-+Added Blood Boil explosion sound and increased decal view distance.
++Lowered damage of both rifles and restored original stats to basic.
 +Corrected wrong auras of NPCs at Confession, junkyard and library.
 +Modified enemies in maze mausoleum and added a connection to Patty.
 +Fixed dead dog hurting, new map details and added a Tourette line.
+Added Blood Boil explosion sound and increased decal view distance.
+Removed Python 2.7.2 update and added Hammer sources and trailers.
 Corrected mirrored crate textures in museum storage and Foxy Boxes.
-Removed Python 2.7.2 update and added Hammer sources and trailers.
-Restored lost Milligan line and created license item for it to fit.
+Restored one Milligan line and created license item for it to fit.

 v9.7                                                     30.03.2017
 ----